Health Sciences & Social Work

 Go to the Western Illinois University Web Site for Enrollment to start the process and specify Emergency Management as your major of choice.

 FOR UNDERGRADUATE STUDENTS: Specific information on undergraduate degree requirements and course descriptions can be found at the WIU Catalog.

 FOR GRADUATE STUDENTS: While WIU does not currently offer a Masters-Level Degree in Emergency Management, the program does offer specific emergency management coursework to graduate students in support of the Master of Science in Health Sciences Degree, Public Health option.

 Are you curious about what Emergency Management (EM) professionals do?

-From the proud traditions of Civil Defense to the modern era of Homeland Security and comprehensive, all-hazards Emergency Management, the safety of the nation requires the focus of the best and brightest students.
+From the proud traditions of Civil Defense to the modern era of Homeland Security, the safety of the nation requires the focus of the best and brightest students.

 An explanation of some of the EM basics are provided on the "What is Emergency Management" web page.
 Also, this interesting you tube video "The Essential Emergency Manager" explains the EM profession.
 While Emergency Management jobs reside in all sectors of the economy, government agencies such as the Illinois Emergency Management Agency and the Federal Emergency Management Agency are examples of places where Emergency Managers can be employed.

 Professional organizations supporting the Emergency Management profession include The Illinois Emergency Services Management Association (for the state of Illinois) and the International Association of Emergency Managers (for the nation and beyond).

 The core faculty for the WIU Emergency Management Program are highly qualified specialists.